ChennoShen239/25spring/Term 7/SocialNetWork/Lecture 5.md

 **Basic Requirements on Transfers**
 1. completely isolated nodes that generate no value get $0$
-2. Nodes that are completely interchangable get same transfers
+2. Nodes that are completely interchangeable get same transfers

 ![[Pasted image 20251020234615.png]]

+**This is not an eq w/ transfer cause**:
+The node with payoff of 5 can always sever a link and get a higher payoff $6>5$

+*Coase Theorem*:
+w/o frictions, transfers can solve inefficiencies:
+>